 Description of the Clinic Model

-The new Veterans Legal Clinic is one of 11 legal clinics at USD School of Law committed to training law students and providing free legal services to the community.
+The Veterans Legal Clinic is one of 11 legal clinics at USD School of Law committed to training law students and providing free legal services to the community.
 Other clinics serve the needs of lower income individuals and families in San Diego in a variety of areas including federal appeals, civil litigation, education and disability, entrepreneurship, federal tax, immigration, landlord tenant, small claims, state income tax and state sales and use tax.
 The Veterans Clinic provides free legal services to veterans struggling to resolve disputes with for-profit education companies over the use of GI Bill funds and related loans.
+The Veterans Clinic also represents veterans appealing VA disability determinations and veterans seeking to change the characterization of service of their military discharge.

 Who We Are